Ely Jacques Kahn: Life and career

 Kahn was born in New York, the only son of a prosperous Austrian and French-American Jewish family.
 His sister Rena Rosenthal brought design wares from Europe to sell in New York, perhaps providing his earliest introduction to design.
 Ely Jacques Kahn traveled to Europe where he was aware of the work of architect Josef Hoffmann.
 He graduated from Columbia University in 1903 and later was a professor at Cornell University.
 Kahn was the father of noted New Yorker magazine writer Ely Jacques Kahn, Jr., and great-grandfather of Ely Jacques Kahn IV, former Director of Cybersecurity Policy at the White House.

 Kahn's partnership with Albert Buchman lasted from 1917 until 1930.
-In this period his work alternated Beaux-Arts with cubism, modernism, and art deco, of which examples are 2 Park Avenue (1927), using architectural terracotta in jazzy facets and primary colors, the Film Center Building in Hell's Kitchen (1928–29) and the Squibb Building (1930), which Kahn considered among his best work.
+In this period his work alternated Beaux-Arts with cubism, modernism, and art deco, of which examples are 2 Park Avenue (1927), using architectural terracotta in jazzy facets and primary colors; the Film Center Building in Hell's Kitchen (1928–29); and the Squibb Building (1930), which Kahn considered among his best work.
 In what has become an iconic photograph, Kahn masqueraded as his own Squibb Building with other architects dressed as buildings for the Beaux Arts Ball of 1931.
-The building moved decisively away from the decorative modernity of the Art Deco 20s: Lewis Mumford praised it in 1931 as “a great relief after the fireworks, the Coney Island barking, the theatrical geegaws that have been masquerading as le style moderne around Manhattan during the last few years.”
+The building moved decisively away from the decorative modernity of the Art Deco 20s: Lewis Mumford praised it in 1931 as "a great relief after the fireworks, the Coney Island barking, the theatrical geegaws that have been masquerading as le style moderne around Manhattan during the last few years."
+In 1928, Kahn and Buchman also designed the Bergdorf Goodman Building at 742–754 Fifth Avenue, across the street from the Squibb Building.